super7ramp/croiseur/croiseur-gui/INSTALL.md

 ### From sources

-In order to build `croiseur-cli` from sources, you need:
+In order to build `croiseur-gui` from sources, you need:

 - [Gradle](https://gradle.org/) 7.6 or later
-- [Java](https://adoptium.net/temurin/releases/) 17 or later (this one is required as run-time too)
+- [Java](https://adoptium.net/temurin/releases/) 17 or later (this one is required at run-time too)

 You can build `croiseur-gui` with the following command: